 The blindness cane

 When there is snow outside, I use my marshmallow tip cane like I do everyday; however, a few of my friends have found great success with using a snow cane, which reminds me of the shape of a hockey stick.
-Because I’m staying on pavement, I don’t have much of a need for a special snow cane, instead I just need the feedback from my normal cane.
+I did get a snow cane eventually, and found that I really liked it, but it was annoying to use indoors and I didn’t feel like carrying two canes with me.

 I walk slowly using my blindness cane in the snow, using a wider range of motion than I normally do, and I always have a human guide with me even if conditions do not appear to be icy, like this morning.
 When walking in the snow, my cane leaves a trail in the shape of the letter S, which some people mistake for snake tracks.

 Also, no matter what, do NOT let anyone try and lick your cane.
 Sounds strange, but I had someone ask me that while I was walking this morning, and I had no idea how to respond other than confusion.

 Not fingerless gloves, fingerless glove.
 I wear a normal winter glove on one hand and a fingerless one on the other.
 I got a couple packages of fingerless gloves at Target for about $3 each and they have been amazing.
 The material keeps my palm warm, but I can still easily feel the feedback from my cane and detect ice and other hazards.
 My fingers do go numb if I am outside for long periods of time, but I found this solution great for navigating to class or other short distances.

 My neck is very sensitive to cold, and while my coat does a great job at covering a lot of my neck, it doesn’t help if my hair is blowing everywhere.
 This beanie from Amazon is fantastic and I love the lighter color as well as the fact it covers my ears completely.